Need for zkSpeed: Accelerating HyperPlonk for Zero-Knowledge Proofs: Abstract

 \section{Abstract}

-(\textit{Preprint}) Zero-Knowledge Proofs (ZKPs) are rapidly gaining importance in privacy-preserving and verifiable computing.
-ZKPs enable a \textit{proving} party to prove the truth of a statement to a \textit{verifying} party \textit{without} revealing anything else.
-ZKPs have applications in blockchain technologies, verifiable machine learning, and electronic voting, but have yet to see widespread adoption due to the computational complexity of the proving process.
-Recent works have accelerated the key primitives of state-of-the-art ZKP protocols on GPU and ASIC.
-However, the protocols accelerated thus far face one of two challenges: they either require a trusted setup for \textit{each} application, or they generate larger proof sizes with higher verification costs, limiting their applicability in scenarios with numerous verifiers or strict verification time constraints.
-This work presents an accelerator, \emph{zkSpeed}, for HyperPlonk, a state-of-the-art ZKP protocol that supports both one-time, \textit{universal} setup and small proof sizes for typical ZKP applications in publicly verifiable, consensus-based systems.
-We accelerate the entire protocol, including two major primitives: SumCheck and Multi-scalar Multiplications (MSMs).
-We develop a full-chip architecture using 366.46 mm$^2$ and 2 TB/s of bandwidth to accelerate the entire proof generation process, achieving geometric mean speedups of 801$\times$ over CPU baselines.
+Zero-Knowledge Proofs (ZKPs) are a rapidly growing technique for privacy-preserving and verifiable computation.
+ZKPs enable one party (a prover: $\mathcal{P}$) to prove to another (a verifier: $\mathcal{V}$) that a statement is true or correct without revealing any additional information.
+This powerful capability has led to ZKPs being applied and proposed for application in blockchain technologies, verifiable machine learning, and electronic voting.
+However, ZKPs have yet to see widespread, ubiquitous adoption due to the exceptionally high computational complexity of the proving process.
+Naturally, there has been recent work to accelerate ZKP primitives and protocols using GPUs and ASICs.
+However, the protocols considered so far face one of two challenges: they require a trusted setup for each new application or generate large proofs with high verification costs, limiting their applicability in scenarios with numerous verifiers or strict verification time constraints.
+HyperPlonk is a state-of-the-art ZKP protocol that supports both one-time, universal setup and small proof sizes/verification costs expected by publicly verifiable, consensus-based systems (e.g., blockchain).
+While HyperPlonk's setup and verifier properties are highly desirable, the proving phase is costly.
+A HyperPlonk prover must compute on large bitwidths (e.g., 255-381b) and polynomials (e.g., of degree 2$^{24}$), employs computationally (e.g., MSM) and bandwidth (e.g., SumCheck) intensive kernels, and the complete protocol comprises many steps, each constituting distinct kernels.
+We present an accelerator, \emph{zkSpeed}, to address these challenges and effectively accelerate HyperPlonk. zkSpeed provides hardware support for all major primitives (e.g., SumCheck and Multi-Scalar Multiplications (MSMs)) and judiciously schedules each protocol phase onto the allocated hardware.
+We leverage high-level synthesis to thoroughly explore and optimize the hardware design tradeoffs of each unit.
+These are then input into a full-chip simulator for large-scale design space exploration to optimize all aspects of the architecture in unison.
+Our Pareto analysis demonstrates that with a 366mm$^2$ chip and 2 TB/s of off-chip bandwidth, zkSpeed is able to accelerate the entire proof generation by 801$\times$ (geomean) over a CPU baseline.